gpimblott/pico-dram-tester/README.md

 RAM tester that will give you a definitive pass or fail for a variety of chips.

-**This is an early beta release.
+**This is an updated version with additional tests and refaftoring of the code.
+Based on the early beta release by schlae .
 The software is not completed.
 Feel free to build a tester and try it out, and submit bug reports.**

 ![Photo of the board](images/pico-dram-tester-rev2b.jpg)